 Mick was loved & respected by all who knew him and his legacy will live on through his family.
 His wish was to be cremated.
 A visitation will be held on Saturday, February 15th at DeBaun Springhill Chapel from 3-4 pm and a celebration of his life immediately following at 4pm.
 Online condolences may be made at www.debaunfuneralhomes.com.

 We all love you, Poppy Mick – until we see each other again.
 “How lucky I am to have something that makes saying goodbye so hard.” -A.A.
 Milne.

-To send flowers to Mitchell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mitchell Eugene Lankford, please visit our floral store.